Cuff bracelet

 Arrange your design

 Now you can sew on all the design elements and the button too.
 Sew them onto the front layer only to avoid messy look at the back.
-When adding the button, I recommend to sew it on by hand first, right near it’s leg and then using a sewing machine and a narrow zigzag, you can go around the square piece of fabric.
+When adding the button, I recommend to sew it on by hand first, right near it’s leg (to keep in place) and then using a sewing machine and a narrow zigzag, you can go around the square piece of fabric.
 You might be surprized but the machine foot can just about pass the button 😉 If there is any problems, stitch by hand.

 Sew around the button